JonMuehlst/video-analyser/docs/architecture.md

 - `StandardPipeline`: Standard video analysis pipeline
 - `SegmentedPipeline`: Pipeline for processing long videos in segments

-### 6. Tools
+### 6. Tools (Internal Component)

+*Note: The `tools` module is primarily an internal implementation detail used by the pipelines.
+Direct interaction is typically done via the main pipeline or CLI.*

-The tools module provides a collection of tools that can be used to perform specific tasks in the analysis pipeline.
-Each tool is self-contained and has a well-defined interface.
+The tools module provides a collection of components that perform specific tasks within the analysis pipeline.

 Key components:
-- `Tool`: Abstract base class for all tools
+- `Tool`: Abstract base class for tools
-- Tool implementations for frame extraction, OCR, batch creation, vision analysis, and summarization
+- Implementations for frame extraction, OCR, batch creation, vision analysis, and summarization
-- `ToolFactory`: Factory for creating tool instances
+- `ToolFactory`: Factory for creating tool instances used by pipelines

 ### 7. Output Generation